Osttan/CodeAcademy/README.md

 ## What is the current status then?

-I'm actually at unit Portfolio Project: Personal Portfolio Website, in the Bulding Interactive Websites Section.
-29% of the overall course completed!
+I'm actually at unit Web Apps, in the Front-End Development Section.
+35% of the overall course completed!

 ## Which Sections and Units are already completed?